Hand of history

-The 'hand of history' is a phrase coined by The British Prime Minister Tony Blair in April 1998 during negotiations for the Good Friday Agreement.
+The 'hand of history' is a phrase coined by British Prime Minister Tony Blair in April 1998 during negotiations for the Good Friday Agreement.

+Context and original use

 On 7 April 1998 the negotiations for the Good Friday Agreement were close to collapse due to the unease of the Ulster Unionist Party leader David Trimble over the extent of cooperation between Northern Ireland and Dublin.
 Blair flew to Belfast and spoke outside Hillsborough Castle.
 In a statement delivered to television cameras in the entrance portico of the castle Blair said that "A day like today is not a day for soundbites, we can leave those at home, but I feel the hand of history upon our shoulder with respect to this, I really do".
 Blair has said that the phrase came to him spontaneously.